What do my dog's kidneys do?

 The second phase of treatment is to help keep the kidneys functioning as long and normally as possible.
 This is usually accomplished with one or more of the following, depending on your pet's condition:

-A phosphate binder - Phosphorus is removed from the body by filtering through the kidneys.
+A phosphate binder - Phosphorus is removed from the body by the kidneys.
 Once the filtration process is impaired, phosphorous begins to accumulate in the blood.
 Elevated blood phosphorus levels also contribute to lethargy and poor appetite.
-Certain drugs will bind excess phosphates in the intestinal tract so they are not absorbed into the bloodstream, resulting in lower blood levels of phosphorus.
+Certain drugs (such as aluminum hydroxide, lanthanum, and calcium carbonate with chitosan) will bind excess phosphates in the intestinal tract so they are not absorbed into the bloodstream, resulting in lower blood levels of phosphorus.

 Home fluid therapy - Once your dog is stabilized, you can give maintenance levels of fluids under the skin (subcutaneously) to your dog at home.
 This serves to prevent dehydration, helps continually flush toxins from the kidneys and provides additional levels of electrolytes.
 This is done from twice daily to once weekly, depending on the degree of your dog's kidney failure.
 Most dogs do best when they receive a small amount of fluids on a daily basis.
 Once the dog becomes stable, the frequency of treatment may be decreased.
+This may be more challenging with larger dogs as the volume of fluids may not be adequate to fully flush out their body though every bit helps.
 Although home fluid therapy might not sound like something you can do, you will be surprised at how easy the technique is and how well most dogs tolerate it.
-For detailed instructions on this procedure, see the handout "Subcutaneous Fluid Administration".
+For detailed instructions on this procedure, see handout "Subcutaneous Fluid Administration in Dogs".

 A drug to regulate the parathyroid gland and calcium levels - Calcium and phosphorus must remain at about a two-to-one (2:1) ratio in the blood.
 The increase in blood phosphorus level secondary to kidney failure stimulates the parathyroid gland to increase the blood calcium level by removing it from bones.
 This can be helpful for the sake of the normalizing calcium to phosphorus ratio, but it can make the bones brittle and easily broken.
 Calcitriol can be used to reduce the function of the parathyroid gland and to increase calcium absorption from the intestinal tract.
 This medication is needed if there is evidence of abnormal function of the parathyroid gland.

-A drug to stimulate the bone marrow to produce new red blood cells - The kidneys produce erythropoietin, a hormone that stimulates the bone marrow to make red blood cells.
+A drug to stimulate the bone marrow to produce new red blood cells - The kidneys produce a hormone (erythropoietin) that stimulates the bone marrow to make red blood cells.
 Therefore, many dogs in kidney failure will be unable to produce erythropoietin and have anemia or a low red blood cell count.
 Synthetic erythropoietin may stimulate the bone marrow to make red blood cells and correct the anemia in most dogs.
-Unfortunately for some dogs, the drug cannot be used long term because the immune system recognizes the drug as "foreign" and will make antibodies against it.
+Unfortunately for some dogs, the drug cannot be used long term because the immune system recognizes the drug as ’foreign’ and will make antibodies against it.
+A better option may be the alternative hormone darbepoetin which is less likely to cause those antibodies to form or at least not as quickly.
 This treatment may be recommended if your dog has persistent anemia.

 How long can I expect my dog to live?

-The prognosis is quite variable depending on the dog's response to the initial stage of treatment and your ability to perform the follow-up care.
+The prognosis is quite variable depending on the stage of kidney disease at time of diagnosis, your dog's response to the initial stage of treatment, and your ability to perform the follow-up care.
 Veterinarians encourage treatment in most situations because many dogs will respond well and maintain a good quality of life.

 Treatment and follow-up care is relatively easy and inexpensive and extending the length and quality of life for their faithful companion represents the ultimate reward for many clients.